akhilrajmailbox/MyShell/MacScript/README.md

 * Search for 'Run AppleScript' & double click to open the dialog

-* Paste the script and save the Quick Action
+* Paste the script and save the Quick Action --> `MouseMoverShortcut`

 * Open System Preferences > Keyboard > Services, under 'General' section set the shortcut key